Shasarfani/Spam-Mail-Detection/README.md

-# Email Spam Prediction Model
+# Email Spam Detection Model

 This project focuses on the development of an email spam prediction model using logistic regression.